ksreyes/baci/README.md

 - `v`: value of trade flow in thousands of USD
 - `q`: weight of trade flow in metric tons

 Each row is therefore the dollar amount `v` of product `k` sent by country `i` to country `j` in the year `t`.
 Dictionaries for the country and product codes are included in the downloaded zip file.
+Note that `q` is missing in about 2% of entries.

 ## Scripts